 - a relative (even if you work or have worked with them in a professional capacity)

-If you are still unsure who to choose, please contact us.
+If you are still unsure who to choose as your independent assessors, please contact us.